Ok a mi me encanta Selena Gomez a si que decidi hacer un POST DE SU BIOGRAFIA!!:

 Her career has expanded into the music industry; Gomez is the lead singer and founder of the pop band Selena Gomez & the Scene, which has released two RIAA Gold certified studio albums, Kiss & Tell and A Year Without Rain and spawned three RIAA Platinum certified singles, "Naturally", "Who Says" and "Love You Like a Love Song".
 As of April 2011, the band has sold 1,354,000 albums in the United States.
 Gomez has also contributed to the soundtracks of Tinker Bell, Another Cinderella Story, Wizards of Waverly Place, and Shake It Up after signing a record deal with Hollywood Records.
 In 2008, Gomez was designated a UNICEF Goodwill Ambassador.Personal life

 Gomez was born in Grand Prairie, Texas.
 She is the daughter of former stage actress Amanda Dawn "Mandy" Teefey (née Cornett) and Ricardo Joel Gomez.
 Her father is of Mexican ancestry, and her mother is of part Italian descent.
 Regarding her Hispanic heritage, Gomez said: "My family does have Quinceañeras, and we go to the communion church.
-We do everything that’s Catholic, but we don’t really have anything traditional except go to the park and have barbecues on Sundays after church."
+We do everything that’s Catholic, but we don’t really have anything traditional except [that we] go to the park and have barbecues on Sundays after church."
 Her birth parents divorced when she was five years old, and she was raised as an only child by her working mother.
 In 2006, Mandy remarried Brian Teefey.
 She is named after Tejano singer Selena, who died almost three years after Gomez was born.
 In a 2009 interview with People, Gomez mentioned that she developed an early interest in acting from watching her mother prepare for and act in theater productions.
 She earned a high school diploma through homeschooling in May 2010.

 2002–06: Barney & Friends and early work